dalalbhargav07/Dalhousie---Machine-Learning-with-Big-Data/Assignment 1 - Animal Dataset Classification/README.md

 2. Deer (28%)
 3. Cattle (20%)
 <br />
-Other information about the dataset:
+Other information about the dataset:<br />
 * Number of instances: 5135
 * Number of features: 25
 * Number of classes: 3